thomas051083/psd-psw/event-details/ready/LJ_Student Services & Visitors Centre Transformation Journey.md

 ---

 ## Learning Journey
-### NP: Our Journey on Transforming Student and Visitors’ Services
+### Our Journey on Transforming Student and Visitors’ Services by Ngee Ann Polytechnic

 ###### _#Innovate #Digitalise #Engage_